Dinesh101041/Face-detection/Readme.md

 # Face detection
-    This is a facedetection project done as practice while learning computer vision
+    This is a face detection project using cv2 library done as practice while learning computer vision

 # Dependencies
     Opencv - computer vision library